France urges review of U.N. mandate in Congo

 Fabius said U.N.
 Secretary-General Ban Ki-moon's chief of staff would be travelling to the region in the coming days to see what could be done about the situation.

-The U.N. mission has some 17,600 troops but the force is stretched thinly across a nation the size of Western Europe and has struggled to fulfill its mandate of protecting civilians.
+The U.N. mission has some 17,600 troops but the force is stretched thinly across a nation the size of Western Europe and has struggled to fulfil its mandate of protecting civilians.

 Congo has already called for the mandate to be extended, to cover monitoring and protecting of the border with Rwanda, as well as eradicating rebel forces.